espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Impressive Landing.md

 * * *

 You slam into the ground, shattering it around you.
 Treat the fall as 10 feet shorter.
 You land on your feet.
-All adjacent spaces become difficult terrain, and creatures in those spaces when you land take 5 bludgeoning damage as the debris hits them and are [[Off-Guard]] until the start of their next turn.
+All adjacent spaces become difficult terrain, and creatures in those spaces when you land take 5 bludgeoning damage as the debris hits them and are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the start of their next turn.